AlticeLabsProjects/live-data-sdm/README.md

 ## Context Generator tool
 The repo also contains at the base level a context generation tool used whenever a new data model is added to a certain domain.
 This generator has been provided by the Fiware open source platform and it can be accessed [HERE](https://github.com/FIWARE/tutorials.Understanding-At-Context/tree/NGSI-LD?tab=readme-ov-file#autogenerating-context-files-from-swagger).

+### Steps to user Context generator tool
+### To run the tool one needs to be in the folder context-generator-tool
+1. If the image is not locally run "./services create"
+2. Change the swagger.yaml file with the desired dataModel info.
+3. Run "./services ngsi swagger.yaml" to generate a context.jsonld file.
+It is possible that it requires to first commit the changes to the repo before generating the context.jsonld since the model file needs to be in the repo.

 ## Currently available domains and their models.

 ### 1. Alert